-On June 1, 2016, NantHealth converted from a limited liability company to a C corporation and formed a consolidated group with its domestic corporate subsidiaries for federal tax purposes.
-The Company now records federal and state tax provision of the consolidated group and foreign tax provision of its foreign subsidiaries.
+The Company records the federal and state tax provision of the consolidated group and foreign tax provision of its foreign subsidiaries.

 ASC 740, Income Taxes, provides the accounting treatment for uncertainty in income taxes recognized in an enterprise's financial statements.
 ASC 740 prescribes a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 ASC 740 also provides guidance on derecognizing, classification, interest and penalties, accounting in interim periods, disclosure, and transition.